-- Screen Area - Safe Area Sets the size of the Safe area in percent of the screen resolution. - Title Area Sets the size of the Title area in percent of the screen resolution. - Auto Key Plane Makes it possible to define the X, Y and Z Position that serves as a threshold between objects with and without key.
+- Safe Area Sets the size of the Safe area's X and Y values in percent of the screen resolution.
+Double-clicking the R button will reset the values to default values. - Title Area Sets the size of the Title area's X and Y values in percent of the screen resolution.
+Double-clicking the R button will reset the values to default values.

+- · Auto Key Plane Makes it possible to define the X, Y and Z Position that serves as a threshold between objects with and without key.
 Click the Active/Inactive button to enable the settings.
 The position can be set according to a tracking device carried by a person on the set, or it can be controlled by an operator.
 The auto key position decides which objects or parts of objects in the scene that are to be part of the key signal.
 Only objects positioned between the auto key position and the camera will be rendered with the key signal.
 A typical setup for a Virtual Set would be that the scene background is put into a separate channel of the external keyer.
 The objects of the background do not have a key function attached.
 The objects that are meant to be in front of the person on the set are placed in another channel/layer of the external keyer and have a key function attached.
 If the person on the set moves against the camera, the auto key function disables the key function of those objects that now are placed behind the person, thereby moving them into the background layer of the external keyer.
-To learn more about this, see the separate Virtual Set documentation.

-- Half Height This option can be set to Active or Inactive.
+To learn more about this, see the separate Virtual Set documentation. - Half Height This option can be set to Active or Inactive.
 Active means that Viz Artist will render fields instead of full frames.
 Normally the system renders 50 or 60 full height frames and produce twice the amount of pixels needed.
 This is done to achieve better quality.
 If picking every second line of a full height frame and send it to the output, it will look better.
-Antialiasing, texture filtering works "better" if rendering full height.
+Anti aliasing, texture filtering works "better" if rendering full height.
 So when Viz Artist renders half height, the quality will be reduced a little bit, especially on some textures, but it nearly renders twice as fast, because the pixel fill is half the size. - Depth of Field emulates the behavior of a real camera where objects further away from the focal plane appear blurred and objects close to the focal plane appear sharp.
-The respective parameters can be set in the camera settings under the Camera's Focus settings (seeFocus). - Flickerfilter Makes it possible to change the level of the flicker filter from Off and up to Level 3.
+The respective parameters can be set in the camera settings under the Camera's Focus settings (seeFocus).

+- Flicker filter Makes it possible to change the level of the flicker filter from Off and up to Level 3.
 The flicker filter is used to remove/reduce flickering from a scene.
-If a flicker filter is applied and the scene still flickers, try using the next level. - Gamma Makes it possible to set a gamma value for the renderer. - Camera Clipping Plane Sets the range of the virtual camera.
+If a flicker filter is applied and the scene still flickers, try using the next level. - · Gamma Makes it possible to set a gamma value for the renderer. - Camera Clipping Plane Sets the range of the virtual camera.
 Near sets the close range while Far defines the far range.
 Only containers within this range will be rendered.